 Some leaders were taught or have adapted to playing the blame game instead of answering for their mistakes.
 When leaders don’t take responsibility for their actions, and how they affect others, their employees will take cues from this.

-Whether their engagement is affected by the blame game or from a lack of a model leader, it will inevitably affect employees’ performance.
+Whether their engagement is affected by the blame game or from a lack of a model leader, it will inevitably lead to less productive employees.

 What Does It Mean To Be Responsible And Accountable?